davidchampredon/stiagent/README.md

 *2) Preparatory work*

+a) Parameters:

+ * i) parameters that are *common* across all populations (e.g. STI features) must be specified in the Excel spreadsheet `inputs/STIagent_front.xlsm`.
+Run the VBA macros to save the parameters in ad hoc csv files.
+ * ii) parameters that are *specific* to a population (e.g. partnership fomation) must be specified in the Excel spreadsheet `inputs/_pop_X/_specific_PRMSET_pop_X.xlsm`.
+Run the VBA macros to save the parameters in ad hoc csv files.
+ * iii) execute `setup-param` to copy the parameters files at the correct locations.

+b) Equilibrium:

 Run simulations with the baseline scenario on the 3 populations and check
  * i) prevalence reached equilibrium from t=30y (when new interventions start) to 50y (horizon)
  * ii) population features and time series sensible